Arranging a Funeral

 Arranging a funeral - a step-by-step guide

 If you are visiting this page because someone close to you has died, we are sorry for your loss.
-We hope this guide will inform and help you in arranging a funeral and many of the things you may have to think about at this time.
+We hope that these steps will give you all of the information that you need to get started on arranging and organising your loved one’s funeral.

 An established and experienced funeral director can help unburden you from much of the stress of arranging a funeral, so you can focus on the things that are most important to you.